"

 TP Component #2: Facilitating Discourse

-Communication in the online course is different from face-to-face courses and is related to student learning outcomes and satisfaction.
+Communication in the online course differs from that in face-to-face classes and is related to student learning outcomes and satisfaction.
 The teacher must maintain engagement in and focus on the online discussion board by helping students understand the course content by identifying areas of agreement or disagreement, encouraging student contributions, and assessing the effectiveness of the discussion board discourse.
-The discussion board takes the place of the in-class discussion.
+The discussion board replaces the in-class discussion.
 Online discussions need to be guided just like you do during in-class discussions.

 • Identify areas of agreement/disagreement- Help students by calling attention to areas of agreement/disagreement in the discussion board.

-• Seek to reach an understanding/consensus- Help students seek consensus/understanding on the discussion board.
+• Seek to reach an understanding/consensus-Help students seek consensus/understanding in the discussion board.

-• Examples: “It looks like Anna, Tim, and Debra all saying the same thing” or, “I noticed that we all are in agreement and understand the purpose of the hypothesis.”
+• Examples: “It looks like Anna, Tim, and Debra are all saying the same thing” or “I noticed that we are all in agreement and understand the purpose of the hypothesis.”

-• Encourage, acknowledge or reinforce – Encourage your students to share by acknowledging, encouraging, or reinforcing student’s contributions on the discussion board.
+• Encourage, acknowledge, or reinforce – Encourage your students to share by recognizing, encouraging, or reinforcing students’ contributions on the discussion board.

 • Examples: “Thank you for sharing your experience with us” or “Does anyone have an example of XYZ in the workplace?”

-• Set climate- Set the climate for learning and peer engagement on the discussion board.
+• Set climate- Set the environment for learning and peer engagement on the discussion board.

 • Examples: “This is a place to get feedback from your peers” or “We are all learning together, so don’t be afraid to ask questions.”